Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 Image81

-Click and hold the arrow with the left mouse button to move it in the direction of the axis you are clicking on.
+Click and drag an arrow with the left mouse button to move the object in that direction.

 Rotate Mode

-Select Rotate Tool from the upper left menu (or press the E key) to enter the rotation mode.
+Select the Rotate Tool from the top-left menu (or press the E key) to enter rotate mode.

-A gizmo with a ring combination of X, Y, and Z axes will appear.
+A gizmo with rings around the X, Y, and Z axes appears.

 Image3